FionaMacNeill/PlaylistExport/README.md

 ## About this tutorial

 I have provided an accompanying file in RMarkdown (.Rmd) format to allow you download and to run each section of the code in RStudio on your own computer and see the results.
+The demo data file is called Playlist1.json. **For the best results** put this into a new folder called MyData on your desktop.
+This will be close to the experience of working with your own data export from Spotify.

 ### Getting your data